 Instructor: Jessica Howard/Amy Prechter/Justin Hanson

-This class will be a six week series of a one time weekly horsemanship class.
-The content of the class will be geared towards individuals who maybe had prior horse
+This class will be a five week series of a one time weekly horsemanship class.
+The content of the class will be geared towards individuals who maybe had

-experience and are wanting to get back into riding.
-Each class will build on each the next, we will cover everything from horse safety, grooming, tacking up English
+prior horse experience and are wanting to get back into riding.
+Each class will build on each the next, we will cover everything from horse safety, grooming,

-or/ Western, knot tying, leading, ground work and work into riding basic warm exercises, walk, jog/trot and eventually lope/canter as riders progress.
-Each riding
+tacking up English or/ Western, knot tying, leading, ground work and work into riding basic warm exercises, walk, jog/trot and eventually lope/canter as riders

-class will wrap up with exercises/patterns/maneuvers off of the rail, we will wrap up with untacking/putting horses away.
-We will have multiple instructors/assistants
+progress.
+Each riding class will wrap up with exercises/patterns/maneuvers off of the rail, we will wrap up with untacking/putting horses away.
+We will have

 Register